Before digging into the specifics of Dr Rhonda Patrick’s diet, let’s look at her core diet strategies:

 2) Avoid Blue Light After Sunset

-Whilst daylight in the morning is good, exposure to blue light in the evening can suppress melatonin release4.
+Whilst daylight in the morning is good, exposure to blue light in the evening can suppress melatonin release2Action spectrum for melatonin regulation in humans: evidence for a novel circadian photoreceptor – Brainard GC et al (2001).
 Releasing melatonin in the evening is natural, and it signals the need to sleep.
 However if we suppress the melatonin, we suppress the feeling of needing to sleep, resulting in later sleep times.

-To tackle this problem, Rhonda has swapped out the lights in her home for Philips Hue bulbs.
+To tackle this problem in Rhonda’s last home she swapped out the regular lights for Philips Hue bulbs.
 They can be controlled through software on your phone to only emit red light in the evenings, avoiding the wakeful blue light.
-She says this results in feeling sleepy earlier, something even friends visiting have experienced and commented on.
+She says this results in feeling sleepy earlier, something even friends visiting had commented on.

 An alternative to changing your bulbs are light blocking goggles.
 However compliance can be worse, as you have to remember to put them on each evening.

 4) No Screen Time 2 Hours Before Sleep

 Rhonda aims to avoid screen time (phone, computer, ipad) 2 hours before sleep.
 Rather than it being about light this time, she says that isn’t the key part, because we can use applications on our devices to reduce the blue light.
 Instead, these devices increase anxiety and reduce relaxation, and that’s what we’re trying to avoid.
 Things like emails, social media and news headlines can all increase anxiety and alertness before bed.

 5) Time Restricted Eating